5-Day Italian Food & Wine Tour

 Each day you can revel in the beauty of Italy’s best-kept secret, Abruzzo, whose lush Apennine Mountains and national parks are home to bears, wolves and lynx.
-Its rolling hills boast some of Italy’s most beautiful hill towns as well as award-winning vineyards, its Adriatic coastline plenty of Blue Flag beaches, a UNESCO heritage site and a marine park.
+Its rolling hills boast some of Italy’s most beautiful hill towns as well as award-winning vineyards, its Adriatic coastline plenty of Blue Flag beaches and a marine park.

 Since 1887, these sustainable fishing machines positioned on stilts above a sparkling sea have been used by the local population to catch fish, and some now enjoy a double role as Abruzzo’s most novel restaurants.

-After breakfast, you will learn how to make great pasta by hand dressed with sauces that touch on the local province of L’Aquila.
+After breakfast, we will go to the market to buy our ingredients for our morning’s cooking lesson where you will learn how to make great pasta by hand dressed with sauces that touch on the local province of L’Aquila.
 Dishes created will be paired with local red and white wines.

-We’ll be hosted by local agriturismo L’Alveare (the Beehive) for a deliciously robust and traditional dinner.
+We’ll be hosted by local agriturismo for a deliciously robust and traditional dinner.
 Before we experience the varied and enticing array of dishes that shows how healthy and varied the food of the countryside of Abruzzo is, Chef Cosimo and his wife will demonstrate the preparation of several ancient Abruzzese recipes and how to work with the black summer truffles we found earlier.
-In between courses we’ll have the chance to listen to local folk music played by Cosimo’s son and if you are feeling brave you can try and dance the Salterella!
+In between courses we’ll have the chance to listen to local folk music played and if you are feeling brave you can try and dance the Salterella!